Dave Hayer: Awards and recognition

-In 2000, Hayer and his wife Isabelle Martinez Hayer accepted an award for his late father Tara Singh Hayer as one of International Press Institute's 50 World Press Freedom Heroes's of the past 50 years.
+In 2000, Hayer and his wife accepted an award for his late father Tara Singh Hayer as one of the International Press Institute's 50 World Press Freedom Heroes of the past 50 years.
 An award for Tara Singh Hayer as a World Press Freedom Hero presented by US Senator Ted Kennedy in Boston was accepted by Dave & Isabelle Martinez Hayer in May 2000 on behalf of the Hayer family.

-In 2002, Hayer was a recipient of Her Majesty Queen Elizabeth II's Golden Jubilee medal to commemorate the fiftieth anniversary of Her Majesty's reign as Queen of Canada.
+In 2002, Hayer was a recipient of the Queen Elizabeth II Golden Jubilee Medal.

-Hayer was an advocate for accountability for terrorists.

-In 2007, Hayer received a Pravasi Bharatia Samman Award from the Government of India, which is given annually to people of Indian heritage no longer living in India, who have achieved excellence in their chosen fields of endeavour.
+In 2007, Hayer received a Pravasi Bharatiya Samman award from the Government of India, which is given annually to people of Indian heritage no longer living in India, who have achieved excellence in their chosen fields of endeavour.
 The award was presented by A. P. J. Abdul Kalam, the President of India, at a ceremony in New Delhi, India for Hayer's "active leadership in the community, his contributions to public service and for his achievements in government."
 Hayer was the second Canadian to be presented with this honour.

 In 2008, Hayer was included by the Vancouver Sun in its list of the 100 topmost influential Canadians of South Asian descent making a difference in BC.

-On February 10, 2013, Hayer was presented with a Diamond Jubilee Medal by the Canadian Coalition Against Terror (C-CAT) for his contributions to the advancement of sound public policy on terrorism issues in Canada.
+On 10 February 2013, Hayer was presented with a Diamond Jubilee Medal by the Canadian Coalition Against Terror (C-CAT) for his contributions to public policy on terrorism issues in Canada.

-In 2017, Hayer was honoured with the presentation of his 3rd Paul Harris Award on July 10, 2017, by Surrey Rotary Officers.
+In 2017, Hayer was honoured with the presentation of his 3rd Paul Harris Award on 10 July 2017, by Surrey Rotary Officers.

-Dave Hayer was awarded the Queen Elizabeth II's Platinum Jubilee Medal on October 11, 2022 for his outstanding service to the community.
+Hayer was awarded the Queen Elizabeth II Platinum Jubilee Medal on 11 October 2022, for his service to the community.

 Personal life

 Hayer has lived in Surrey since 1972.
-He married Isabelle Martinez Hayer in 1981.
-They have four children: Alexander, Sonia, Anthony and Katrina.
+He married Isabelle Martinez Hayer in 1981; they have four children.

-Tara Singh Hayer (Nov.
-15, 1936 - Nov.
-18, 1998) was an Indo-Canadian Times newspaper editor and publisher, who was assassinated in Surrey Canada on November 18, 1998, after reporting about terrorism.
-He was recognized with hundreds of local, provincial, federal and international awards.Journalist Tara Singh Hayer's assassination still unresolved 20 years after fatal shooting.Tara Singh Hayer and the 'incentive to kill' - Twenty years ago, a journalist's death helped push Canada's biggest terrorism case into a ditch.